MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 * `deeplinkId`: **GUID/UUID** used for telemetry correlation​.

 * `fqdn`: It is needed in Teams deep link service for tenant or for account checking.

-  * When the meeting is scheduled with Teams for Life, then the fqdn should be **teams.live.com**.

-  * When the meeting is scheduled for Teams for business, then the fqdn should be **teams.microsoft.com** or **team.microsoft.us** (for Gov).
-Teams client finds the right linked identity and suggest switching to the right one.​
+When the meeting is scheduled for Teams for Life, the `fqdn`value must be **teams.live.com** and for Teams for business, the `fqdn` value must be **teams.microsoft.com** or **team.microsoft.us** (for Gov).
+Teams client finds the right linked identity and suggests switching to the right one.​

 Example: `https://teams.microsoft.com/l/meeting-share?deeplinkId=ACCC6AFE-449D-4AF3-8D3E-E8A7B3AB1280&fqdn=teams.microsoft.com&appContext=`